wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Static Equilibrium.md

 Not the same as a "standard unit vector"/"standard basis vector".
 Refers to a vector with a norm (i.e. magnitude) = 1.
 $\LARGE \vec{\hat{U}_F} = {\vec{F} \over |\vec{F}|} = {\vec{F_{x}\hat{i}}+\vec{F_{y}\hat{j}}+\vec{F_{z}\hat{k}}\over \sqrt{\vec{F_{x}}\hat{i}^2+\vec{F_{y}}\hat{j}^2+\vec{F_{z}}\hat{k}^2}} == \vec{F}= |\vec{F}|\vec{\hat{U}_F}$
+Produces the vector form (i.e. component form) of the Unit Vector.
+	Because the magnitude is already known as 1.
 ###### Norm of a Vector
 $\LARGE |\vec{someVector}|$
 The **magnitude** or "length" of a vector from head to tail of vector.